Robinlovelace/open-gat/README.md

-Despite the inherently geographic nature of movement, and the growth of GIS in transport planning, the importance of geographic in transport systems has long been overlooked (Rodrigue, Comtois, and Slack 2013), notwithstanding efforts to formalise the field of ‘GIS-T’, described in the next section.
+Despite the inherently geographic nature of movement, and the growth of GIS in transport planning, the importance of geographic in transport systems has long been overlooked (Rodrigue, Comtois, and Slack 2013), notwithstanding efforts to formalise the field of ‘GIS-T,’ described in the next section.
 Geographic methods — such as origin-destination modelling, route assessment and spatial network analysis — are prominent in the literature, providing evidence for a range of transport planning interventions (e.g. Jäppinen, Toivonen, and Salonen 2013; Larsen, Patterson, and El-Geneidy 2013; Tribby and a.
 Zandbergen 2012).
 But there has been less research into digital geographic *tools*, as discussed in Section <a href="#the-current-landscape">3</a>, despite the